 Immediately start the claims process in an auto accident

 Don’t wait for a long time before calling your insurance provider.
 Call and inform them about what happened in the shortest time.
-Filing a claim later will be more challenging because the details of the accident won’t be as clear anymore.
-It will be more difficult to remember it vividly.
+Filing a claim later will be more challenging because the accident details won’t be as clear anymore.
+It will be more challenging to remember it vividly.

 They will send an insurance adjuster to the scene to assess it.
 They will, of course, investigate what happened and determine who caused it.
 That is if you are in a fault state.
 Fault states give importance to knowing who caused the accident.
 Depending on the outcome, the at-fault party’s insurance pays the other party.

 The adjuster will let you know the estimate of the repair costs.
 If the damage is within acceptable limits, then they will reimburse you for the amount.
-On the other hand, if the damage incurred to the car exceeds its true value, then they will still refund you.
+On the other hand, if the damage incurred to the car exceeds its actual value, they will still refund you.
 However, they will likely declare the car totaled.

 Due to the accident, your mind might be jumbled up.
 That will lead you to an adrenaline rush, and you might forget to file a claim.
 In case, here are some steps that you should take in filing a car insurance claim.

 - Call your insurer.
 As mentioned above, calling your insurer as soon as possible will make the claim process faster.
 The sooner you call, the faster your claim will be.

 - Ask for the necessary documents.
 To support your claim, you need to prove it by giving evidence.
-Asking for the necessary documents will give you a clear direction on what papers you need to gather.
-This way, you may reduce the time that it takes to gather them.
+Asking for the necessary documents will give you a clear direction on what papers you must gather.
+This way, you may reduce the time it takes to gather them.

 - Ask if there’s a time limit.
-There are insurers that give limited time for filing claims.
+Some insurers give limited time for filing claims.
 It may depend on the state’s laws.
-You will likely make the claim in the shortest time if you think it is a total loss.
-However, you should understand the time you have in filing claims.
+You will likely claim in the shortest time if you think it is a total loss.
+However, you should understand the time you have to file claims.